-Our purpose-built risk management systems continued to prove invaluable in supporting us to protect the balance sheet in the challenging market conditions experienced throughout much of the year.
-Regular stress testing and live monitoring of the financial and solvency position of Rothesay has allowed us to respond dynamically as the market evolved, ensuring that we ended 2021 with a very robust SCR coverage ratio of 229% (2020: 203%), positioning us well for future opportunities ahead.
+Our IT systems and operational infrastructure provided a seamless continuation of all business functions as we moved from fully remote to hybrid working, along with supporting us in continuing to provide the market-leading customer service our policyholders rightly expect from us.
+Our purposebuilt risk management systems continued to prove invaluable in supporting us to protect the balance sheet in the challenging market conditions experienced throughout much of the year.
+Regular stress testing and live monitoring of the financial and solvency position of Rothesay has allowed us to respond dynamically as the market evolved, ensuring that we ended 2021 with a very robust SCR coverage ratio of 226% (2020: 201%), positioning us well for future opportunities ahead.